 Monarch Pressing Plant Disc Dating

-Noted by a PRP prefix, the Precision Record Press out of Nashville also used Nashville Matrix for plating purposes.
+Noted by a "PRP" prefix, the Precision Record Press out of Nashville also used Nashville Matrix for plating purposes.
 Their account number "161" and the Nashville Matrix logo are found in the deadwax, along with a 3, 4 or 5 digit master number, which is usually also on the record label.

-Mike's research indicates that the Precision record press began the PRP code in December 1967, replacing their previous code, "ZAFX", which has no connection to Columbia CBS affiliated pressings, please note.
+The last digit is either a "1" or "2" designated the proper "side' of the disc.
+The PRP code started during December 1967, replacing their previous code, "ZAFX", which has no connection to Columbia CBS affiliated pressings, please note.

 Queen City Albums operated in Cincinnati, Ohio, and their mastering codes are fairly easy to date, - i.e. "QCA 91234" - the first digit 9 refers to the year 1969, the 12 is the month December.
 The last set of numbers does not refer to the day, but signifies the number of jobs completed to that point, in this case 112 mastering pressings were done in April of 1966, at that point in time.
 The codes change slightly for the 1970's, - i.e. "QCA 305322" reads as 1973 and the next two digits 05 signify the month of May.